NASA-AMMOS/slim/docs/guides/documentation/releases/README.md

 - [@riverma](https://www.github.com/riverma)

 **Acknowledgements**:
-* @hookhua for inspiration to make this guide.
+* [@hookhua](https://github.com/hookhua) for inspiration to make this guide.
+* [HySDS project](https://github.com/hysds) for inspiration and feedback.

 ---

 ## Feedback and Contributions

 We welcome feedback and contributions to help improve and grow this page.
-Please see our [contribution guidelines](https://github.com/YOUR_REPOSITORY/contributing.md).
+Please see our [contribution guidelines](https://nasa-ammos.github.io/slim/docs/contribute/contributing/).